 The learning curve of WKC is pretty well judged as, although I died a fair few times in that first castle dungeon, it prompted me to mix up my strategies and essentially served as a tutorial to learn how all the different features were implemented.
 The game’s variety of enemies was also appreciated as the main recurring villains were human armoured knights called the Magi and they would have a mixture of weapons and armour as well as magic users.
 Then as you progress through the different environments you will encounter hostile creatures such as vespids, lizards, boars, elemental spirits and massive beasts that usually require a Knight to take down like trolls, Cerberus (three headed dogs), black knights and dragons.
 All of these different enemies are usually enhanced with some elemental power like ice, fire, wind or rock and this would encourage you to consider which character or special attacks to utilise.

 This applied especially in relation to the boss battles, which were usually against much larger foes and would be introduced in anime style dramatic fashion.
-For the early fights the use of the White Knight was normally enough to get me through the fight but towards the end there were points where I fought numerous boss battles back-to-back which more often than not required some planning beforehand as to the method of attack as well as making sure each character was equipped with plenty of healing potions and the best available armour.
+For the early fights the use of the White Knight was normally enough to get me through the fight but towards the end there were points where I fought numerous boss battles back-to-back.
+These more often than not required some planning beforehand regarding attack strategies as well as making sure each character was equipped with plenty of healing potions and the best available armour.
 It was never a truly difficult game but it certainly required me to really dig into the different systems, options and customisability of my party.

-There were areas, however, that did grate in relation to performance.
+However, there are problems that did lessen the experience, in relation to performance.
 From a technical perspective this game has issues, especially in relation to draw distance and asset pop-in.
-Level 5 really struggled to have characters appear from a distance.
+Level-5 really struggled to have characters appear from a distance.
 In fact, occasionally an icon would appear further ahead indicating something was there and it wasn’t until I ventured closer to realise it was a group of enemies which literally appeared right in front of me and began attacking.
 This happened constantly and was a real hindrance for immersion as well as from a strategy point of view.
 There were moments where I would be hoping to avoid combat in some of the larger wastes that I was forced to fight gigantic beasts that materialised in front of me because the game couldn’t render them until it was too late.
-As well as that, it happened in the town areas where the street would appear empty until I walked further and all of a sudden a collection of NPCs would suddenly be visible, which somewhat detracted from my immersion in this otherwise well realised game world.
+As well as that, it happened in the town areas where the street would appear empty until I walked further and all of a sudden a collection of NPCs would suddenly be visible, which somewhat detracted from my immersion in this otherwise well-realised game world.
 It’s also disappointing considering I have been playing the International Edition released in March 2010 – two years after the initial Japanese release in 2008 – so there would be some expectation that these technical hiccups could have been resolved.

 As mentioned at the beginning of the review this game was initially a co-operative online multi-player game and it’s probably fair to say a lot of the design of the game was with that in mind.
 The dungeons never incorporate any major puzzles or intricate gameplay and the objectives are completely linear.
 There are entire quests which can be played either as a solo player or as a group (although no longer possible as the servers are discontinued) and I didn’t feel compelled to do any of them using only my avatar character as my enjoyment of the combat derived from seeing my group working together.
 On top of that there was a Georama feature which allowed players to build small towns using in-game assets and pull different NPC characters from the world as characters for the town and it was even possible for other players to then visit these created villages.
 Again, this feature is also no longer present due to the retired internet server which is a shame as I would have liked to have tried it out.

-Overall, Level 5 created an attractive JRPG which excelled from a visual stand-point, plethora of combat options and a fun, but slightly derivative story.
+Verdict - Overall, Level-5 created an attractive JRPG which excelled from a visual stand-point, plethora of combat options and a fun, but slightly derivative story.
 The real-time combat actually succeeds in creating tension and the characters and world of White Knight Chronicles are mostly well depicted.
 However, the technical limitations and repetitive dungeon designs do hold back what is otherwise a worthwhile entry in the crowded JRPG genre.